Our Sauna Build Project

 For me, success has a different definition now.
 Primarily because I live on the lake and I can fish several days a week but for the past few years I’ve grown tired of numbers in favor of quality.
 With the shaky head it’s hard to rule out quantity at times because it’s just a good bait for Lanier.
 It’s bailed thousands of tournament anglers out of a bad day and helped cash a lot of checks I promise you.
 Lake Lanier offers a lot of rocky shoreline plus shoreline structure such as docks and those two areas are perfect for the shaky head tactic.
 With my knowledge of where the bigger fish may be in the winter it was just a matter of the right offering.
 A few years back I went through my jig phase and enjoyed the thump of a big ole spot pounding my jig.
 That will get your heart racing but I wanted to slow it down to light tackle finesse with big fish in mind.
 That’s when I found the 5 inch senko type baits on a shaky head.
 The 5 inch stick baits are fat, beefy and heavy.
 They sink quick and the smaller fish tend to leave it alone.
 The 5 inch bait on a 1/4 ounce ball shaky head out performed all the other worms I’ve used including the good ole 6 inch trick worm for big fish just about every time.
 Another thing I like about the senko type rig is that I can throwing it a mile, control it and I can feel everything with my light tackle spinning gear.

 Speaking of gear, a lot of times in the winter months with the shaky head the bite can be subtle, For that reason I switch my gear to a more visible line such as hi-vis braid with a flouro leader.
-I want to be able to see my line at all times so I usually tie on about 30 feet of 7-8lb good fluorocarbon to a load of 12lb green flouro braid.
+I want to be able to see my line at all times so I usually tie on about 6-8 feet of 8-10lb fluorocarbon to a load of 12lb green flouro braid.
 I use a modified Alberto knot, appropriately named the “Jimberto” knot for the flouro to braid and I like a good Shimano spinning reel such as the 250 Ci4.
 I’m using a 7′ 6″ MH rod with a lot of backbone so I can make a good hook set on these bigger fish and that boney mouth.

 Location is a big part of the process and probably the second most asked question I get.
 In the creek, it’s just a matter of me going back to places I’ve caught big fish in the past.
 Some of my favorites are the deep dark rocky bluffs.
 Those deep dark areas are a place that big bass like to wait in the shadows and ambush a unsuspecting meal.
 Probably the absolute best area is a dark rocky bluff very near a dock and very very near deep water.
 There are strings of docks in the creek as well as all over the lake that offer this setting.
 My second favorite area is secondary points in the creek.
 These points will load up with bigger fish as we get closer to the spawn.
 I’ve found that the bigger fish spawn the earliest in the creek so usually they are in a post spawn feeding mode and staged up on points going back to spawning areas as early as late Jan.
 On a sunny day these staging areas are a magnet to bigger bass as well as foraging food moving around the warmer water.
 As the fish warms in these sun soaked areas, there color gets richer and their metabolism speeds up a bite.
 The fish are much more aggressive and much stronger than the cold slow fish in a ditch and that’s why I like to target them.
 I’ve gotten to the point of accepting less bites for better quality so if you ask me how I catch the bigger fish in the winter, there’s a few tips that may help this winter.